Thailand wants meeting with Myanmar, Malaysia over human trafficking crisis

 “I have ordered the Ministry of Foreign Affairs to liaise with Malaysia and Myanmar to hold a meeting to resolve this,” Prayuth told reporters.
 “We think this meeting can be held by the end of this month.”

-More than 100 suspected Rohingya migrants from Myanmar and Bangladesh have been found in Songkhla, police said on Friday.

-The 111 migrants had been left alone in the jungle after suspected human traffickers who brought them into the country fled.
+Malaysia’s foreign ministry declined immediate comment, and Myanmar officials could not be immediately reached.

-Earlier on Friday, police General Aek Angsananont, deputy commissioner-general of the Royal Thai Police, said eight people had been arrested, including seven Thais and a Myanmar national, suspected of having links to human trafficking networks.
+Police General Aek Angsasnanont, deputy commissioner-general of the Royal Thai Police, said, so far, eight people have been arrested - seven Thais and a Myanmar national - suspected of having links to human trafficking networks.

 A “top figure” in a regional trafficking network had been arrested, police added, without providing details.

-An estimated 25,000 Rohingya Muslims and Bangladeshis boarded people-smugglers’ boats in the first three months of the year, double the number a year earlier, the U.N. refugee agency UNHCR said on Friday.

-The migrants brave perilous journeys to escape religious and ethnic persecution and poverty.
-The UNHCR estimated that 300 people died at sea in the first quarter of 2015 due to starvation, dehydration and abuse by boat crews.
+Thousands of migrants, including Rohinghya Muslims from western Myanmar and from Bangladesh, brave perilous journeys by sea and land to escape religious and ethnic persecution and in search of work abroad.

-They are often trafficked through Thailand, a predominantly Buddhist country, and taken into the country’s jungles, where traffickers demand ransom to release them or smuggle them across the border to mainly Muslim Malaysia.
+They are often trafficked through Thailand, a predominantly Buddhist country, and taken into the country’s jungles, where traffickers demand ransoms to release them or smuggle them across the border to mainly Muslim Malaysia.

-In his weekly televised speech to the nation late on Friday, Prayuth acknowledged the complicity of officials in the lucrative human smuggling trade, and vowed to stamp it out.

-“The whole system will be overhauled ... individuals involved will be brought to justice,” Prayuth said.
+“This problem needs to be solved from the starting point which means Bangladesh and Rakhine in Myanmar,” said Prayuth.

 The United States, which has censured Thailand for failing to act against human trafficking, called on Monday for a speedy and credible inquiry into the discovery of the mass grave.